 - Chicken sausages: it is rather uncommon to be able to purchase chicken sausage meat from the supermarket the same way you can regular pork sausage meat.
 For this reason, I use standard chicken sausages, and remove the casing (cover).

 - Carrot: this is a great ingredient for these sausage rolls as it packs vegetables in as well as absorbing some of the moisture from the chicken.
 You can use finely grated carrot and add more or other vegetables if you wish also.

 - Cardamom: we use this to help season the filling for the sausage rolls.
 It is a lovely spice with lots of flavour.
 We only need a small amount for the recipe.

 - Dried onion: we save time and tears by using dried onion flakes.
 They are readily available in the herbs and spices section of the store.
 You don't have to chop or shed a tear, you simply add them to the rest of the sausage roll filling mixture.

-- Salt and pepper: these 2 ingredients are also used to season the sausage roll filling.
+- Salt and black pepper: these 2 ingredients are also used to season the sausage roll filling.